TurnNetwork/turn-sdk.js/README.md

 ------

-#### web3.platon.personal
+#### web3.bub.personal

-The web3-platon-personal package allows you to interact with the PlatON node’s accounts.
+The web3-bubble-personal package allows you to interact with the Bubble node’s accounts.

 Notes: Many of these functions send sensitive information, like password.
 Never call these functions over a unsecured Websocket or HTTP provider, as your password will be sent in plain text!

 Usage:

 ```
-var Personal = require('web3.platon-personal');
+var Personal = require('web3.bub-personal');

-// "Personal.providers.givenProvider" will be set if in an PlatON supported browser.
+// "Personal.providers.givenProvider" will be set if in an Bubble supported browser.
 var personal = new Personal(Personal.givenProvider || 'ws://some.local-or-remote.node:8546');